CodeReviewDAO/dxd_codereview/Reviews/337 -  Royal web wallet and casper connector/1 (2) - Development/README.md

 ![](assets/connect_cspr.png)

 **The balance of the connected account was not displayed on the page and an error keeps  being thrown in the web console even while the CORS blocker was active.
-(Chrome and Brave)**
+(Chrome, Brave and Opera)**

 ```console
 Access to fetch at 'http://88.99.70.162:7777/rpc' from origin 'http://localhost:3000' has been blocked by CORS policy: Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.